TinkerYpsi/SerialCommandHandler/README.md

 }
 ```

-The handler will check the serial port for incoming commands, parse them, attempt to run any
+The handler will check the serial port for incoming commands, parse them, run any
-bound glue functions, and then print an error message if an error code is returned.
+bound glue function, and then print an error message if an error code is returned.

 ### Use the Commands